Cincinnati Child Support Attorneys

 Child support cases require both legal expertise and human understanding.
 At Cathy R. Cook, Attorneys at Law, we bring both to the table, ensuring your child’s future is in capable hands.

 Child support is the financial contribution one parent provides to the other for the basic needs of their child.
-It includes, , including (but not limited to), basic necessities like:
+It includes (but is not limited to) basic necessities like:

 - Food and clothing